A topic from the subject of Physical Chemistry in Chemistry.

 • The different phases of water (solid, liquid, gas).

-• The temperatures and pressures at which these phases coexist.
+• The temperatures at which these phase transitions occur (melting point and boiling point).

 Phase Diagram Interpretation:

-The data obtained from this experiment can be plotted on a phase diagram.
-The resulting graph will show the regions where water exists as a solid, liquid, or gas under different temperature and pressure conditions.
+The data obtained from this experiment (temperature vs. time, and noting phase changes) can be used to illustrate a simplified version of the water phase diagram.
+A true phase diagram requires pressure data as well.
+The graph will visually show the temperature ranges where water exists as a solid, liquid, or gas at standard atmospheric pressure.

 Understanding phase diagrams is crucial in various fields, including: